 One of the key strengths of the OHI framework is the ability to break scores into their component, comparable parts, which facilitates exploration and understanding of potential tradeoffs, synergies or other interactions among those parts while still allowing one to combining data into a single measure.
-For example, most regions with the greatest increase in overall score had nearly all goal scores increase (Fig. 3), but Latvia, for example, had several goal scores increase substantially while others decreased notably.
+For example, most regions with the greatest increase in overall score had nearly all goal scores increase (Fig 3), but Latvia, for example, had several goal scores increase substantially while others decreased notably.
 This combination led to only a small overall increase in OHI score.
-Interestingly, for many regions a wide range of possible combinations of goal score changes led to little change in OHI scores (Fig. 4), highlighting how different interactions among goals can produce the same overall score.
+Interestingly, for many regions a wide range of possible combinations of goal score changes led to little change in OHI scores (Fig 4), highlighting how different interactions among goals can produce the same overall score.
 For example, the score for Norfolk Island stayed the same across 5 years (81), but during this time, the sense of place goal increased from 57 to 94 due to the creation of a large MPA while sustainable harvest of fisheries declined (due to decreases in median B/Bmsy scores), which lowered the food provision score 20 points, and tourism and recreation scores decreased by 19 points due to decreases in sustainability and employment metrics for tourism.

 OHI as an indicator